 NAWE Conference 2019: 8-10 November 2019, York – The annual conference of the National Association of Writers in Education offers an invaluable opportunity for writers and educators from across the UK and beyond to come together to celebrate the best in teaching creative writing practice, to build networks and debate current issues.
 Come and inspire and be inspired!
-Registration opens beginning of May.
+Booking is open until Thursday 31 October 2019.

 Competitions and opportunities: